vectoritc/bpmn-studio/.github/PULL_REQUEST_TEMPLATE.md

 </details>

 ## Emojis

 <details>
 <summary>
-<i>Expand for a list of most used emojis</i>
+Expand for a list of most used emojis
 </summary>
 <br>

-Please prefix your commit messages with an emoji.
+Please prefix your commit messages with an Emoji.

 Ref: https://gitmoji.carloscuesta.me/